-Using relatively simple statistics you’ll be able to compile your own probabilities for football matches and [fairly] accurately predict outcomes over the course of (let’s say) a season.
-However, the snag is that it’s difficult to consistently find value, because most stats-based approaches aren’t sophisticated enough to model each of the individual fixtures with great precision.
+By using relatively simple statistics you’ll be able to compile your own probabilities for football matches and [fairly] accurately predict outcomes over the course of (let’s say) a season.
+However, the snag is that it’s difficult to consistently find value.
+Most stats-based approaches aren’t sophisticated enough to model individual fixtures with great precision.

 Consider the following: